google/knative-gcp/docs/how-to/cloud-trace.md

 ## Enable Tracing in the `config-tracing` ConfigMap

-Edit the `config-tracing` ConfigMap under the `cloud-run-events` namespace in Cloud Console or with the Following `kubectl` command:
+Edit the `config-tracing` ConfigMap under the `cloud-run-events` namespace in Cloud Console or with the following `kubectl` command:

 ```shell
 kubectl edit configmap -n cloud-run-events config-tracing